 The CPT includes three additional colors beyond the range of z-values.
 These are the background color (B) assigned to values lower than the lowest z-value, the foreground color (F) assigned to values higher than the highest z-value, and the NaN color (N) painted wherever values are undefined.
 For color tables beyond the standard GMT offerings, visit cpt-city and Scientific Colour-Maps.

 If the master CPT includes B, F, and N entries, these will be copied into the new master file.
-If not, the parameters COLOR_BACKGROUND, COLOR_FOREGROUND, and COLOR_NAN from the gmt.conf file or the command line will be used.
-This default behavior can be overruled using the options
+If not, the parameters COLOR_BACKGROUND, COLOR_FOREGROUND, and COLOR_NAN from the gmt.conf file will be used.
+This default behavior can be overruled using the parameters

 The color model (RGB, HSV or CMYK) of the palette created by